-- Source directory - · Annotated class file directory
+- Source directory - Annotated class file directory

 The source directory contains your Java source files and your class files (compiled source).
-ObjectStore must postprocess the class files for your persistence-capable and persistence-aware classes.
-ObjectStore takes these .class files and produces new .class files that contain annotations that are required for persistence.
+As described in Definition of Persistence Capable on page 20, ObjectStore must postprocess those class files that you want to make into persistence-capable and persistence-aware classes.
+ObjectStore takes these .class files and produces new .class files that contain annotations that are needed for persistence.

-You decide whether to place the annotated files in the same directory as the source files or in a separate directory.

-For example, suppose c:\Odi\osji\COM\odi\tutorial is the directory that contains the source files for the tutorial package.
-You decide to annotate in place.
-That is, you plan to instruct the postprocessor to overwrite the original class files with the annotated class files.
-In this case, you must add the following entry to your CLASSPATH variable:
+You can decide whether to place these annotated files in the same directory as the source files or in a separate directory.
+For example, suppose that c:\Odi\osji\com\odi\tutorial is the directory that contains the source files for the tutorial package.
+You can decide to annotate your class files in place.
+That is, you can instruct the postprocessor to overwrite your original class files with the annotated class files.
+To do this, you must add the following entry to your CLASSPATH variable: